The elementary school teacher resume at a glance

-Elementary school principals prioritize candidates who demonstrate strong literacy and numeracy instruction skills, evidence of student growth on state or district assessments, and the ability to create a structured yet nurturing classroom environment.
-For K–5 roles, your resume must communicate that you can teach the whole child — academics, social-emotional development, and behavior.
+Elementary principals prioritize candidates with strong literacy and numeracy instruction skills, evidence of student growth on assessments, and the ability to create a structured yet nurturing classroom environment.
+Your resume must communicate that you can teach the whole child - academics, social-emotional development, and behavior - while naming the specific curricula and frameworks you use.

 Professional summary